-HOW MANY PEOPLE WITH WHAT FASHIONS, TASTES, AND VALUES?
+HOW MANY PEOPLE WITH WHAT FASHIONS, TASTES AND VALUES?

-What people want from life also determines the number of people the earth can support.
+How many people the earth can support depends on what people want from life.
 Many choices that appear to be economic depend heavily on individual and cultural values.
 Should industrial societies use the available supplies of fossil fuels in households for heating and for personal transportation, or outside of households to produce other goods and services?
 Do people prefer a high average wage and low employment or a low average wage and high employment (if they must choose)?

-Should industrial economies now seek to develop renewable energy sources, or should they keep burning fossil fuels and leave the transition to future generations?
-Should women (and men) work outside their homes?
+Should industrial economics seek now to develop renewable energy sources, or should they keep burning fossil fuels and leave the transition to future generations?
+Should women work outside their homes?
 Should economic analyses continue to discount future income and costs, or should they strive to even the balance between the people now living and their unborn descendants?

 I am frequently asked whether organized religion, particularly Roman Catholicism, is a serious obstacle to the decline of fertility.
-Certainly, in some countries, church policies have hindered couples' access to contraception and have posed obstacles to family planning programs.
+Certainly in some countries, church policies have hindered couples' access to contraception and have posed obstacles to family planning programs.
 In practice, however, factors other than religion seem to be decisive in setting average levels of fertility for Roman Catholics.
-In 1992, two Catholic countries, Spain and Italy, had the second- and third-lowest fertility rates in the world.
+In 1992 two Catholic countries, Spain and Italy, were tied for the second- and third-lowest fertility rates in the world.
 In largely Catholic Latin America, fertility has been falling rapidly, with modern contraceptive methods playing a major role.
-In most of the US, the fertility of Catholics has gradually converged with that of Protestants, and polls show that nearly four-fifths of the Catholics think that couples should make up their own minds about family planning and abortion.
+In most of the U.S. the fertility of Catholics has gradually converged with that of Protestants, and polls show that nearly fourfifths of Catholics think that couples should make up their own minds about family planning and abortion.

 Even within the church hierarchy, Catholicism shelters a diversity of views.
-On 15 June 1994, the Italian Bishops' conference issued a report stating that falling mortality and improved medical care 'have made it unthinkable to sustain indefinitely a birthrate that notably exceeds the level of two children per couple'.
-Moreover, by promoting literacy for adults, education for children, and the survival of infants in developing countries, the church has helped bring about some of the social preconditions essential for fertility decline.
+On June 15, 1994, the Italian bishops' conference issued a report stating that falling mortality and improved medical care "have made it unthinkable to sustain indefinitely a birthrate that notably exceeds the level of two children per couple."
+Moreover, by promoting literacy for adults, education for children and the survival of infants in developing countries, the church has helped bring about some of the social preconditions for fertility decline.

-On the whole, the evidence seems, to me, to support the view of the ecologist William W Murdoch of the University of California, Santa Barbara (Murdoch 1991)

-Religious beliefs have only small, although sometimes significant, effects on family size.
-Even these effects tend to disappear with rising levels of well-being and education.
+On the whole the evidence seems to me to support the view of the ecologist William W. Murdoch of the University of California, Santa Barbara: "Religious beliefs have only small, although sometimes significant, effects on family size.
+Even these effects tend to disappear with rising levels of well-being and education."